Ofgem tells 17 suppliers to improve their approach to vulnerable customers

-All 17 suppliers who submitted data to the regulator were told they had to improve their practices.

-Seventeen British energy suppliers have been told they have to improve how they deal with vulnerable customers.
+An energy regulator has told 17 gas and electricity suppliers to improve how they deal with vulnerable customers over winter.

-Regulator Ofgem said that a review had identified “severe weaknesses” at five suppliers: Good Energy, Outfox, SO Energy, Tru Energy and Utilita.

-It comes as all 17 suppliers who submitted data to the regulator were told they had to improve their practices.
+Ofgem found all companies who submitted data for a new report could do more to support customers in need in the colder months and beyond.

+It said five had “severe weaknesses” in how they dealt with vulnerable customers - meaning a “significant proportion” of processes and policies were missing or inadequate, or their data suggested they were not achieving “good consumer outcomes”.

 They also set out to Ofgem whether they were offering free gas safety checks to eligible households, identifying those on pre-payment meters who are vulnerable, and providing information to customers.

+The latest report comes two months after Ofgem said most energy companies needed to make improvements to meet their obligations to support customers struggling to pay their bills.

-Ofgem’s director of Retail Neil Lawrence said: “From eligible customers who are missing out on free gas safety checks through to companies not identifying vulnerable customers to be offered obvious support on the Priority Services Register, this robust review has highlighted that suppliers need to do more to support consumers.
+Neil Lawrence from Ofgem said: “From eligible customers who are missing out on free gas safety checks through to companies not identifying vulnerable customers to be offered obvious support on the Priority Services Register, this robust review has highlighted that suppliers need to do more to support consumers.

 “We welcome the cooperation from suppliers and action taken so far, and, although we are seeing some very good practice in parts of the industry, we can see there is still much more to be done.”